Pole-Engineering/Docs/docs/Printing Guide/Input Shaping.md

 ## Shaper Models
 Klipper offers you 5 different shapers.
 Each one has its own advantage.
 You can see few details about them below;
-- **ZV (Ziegler-Vichnyak)**: ZV is a basic form of input shaping designed to reduce vibrations by adjusting motor acceleration.
+- **ZV (Zero Vibration)**: ZV is a basic form of input shaping designed to reduce vibrations by adjusting motor acceleration.

-- **MZV (Modified Ziegler-Vichnyak)**: MZV builds upon ZV by offering better vibration reduction, particularly for systems with higher resonance frequencies.
+- **MZV (Modified Zero Vibratio)**: MZV builds upon ZV by offering better vibration reduction, particularly for systems with higher resonance frequencies.

 - **EI (Extra Insensitive)**: EI input shaping increases the system’s insensitivity to a range of vibration frequencies, allowing for better performance across varied conditions.